Akira-01/startnow-web101-astro-weight-calculator/README.md

 # startnow-web101-astro-weight-calculator
-Calculates your weight in other planets.
+Calculates your weight on other planets.